 Learners can also upload documents they’ve own resources, like class notes or completed assignments.
 Padlet encourages collaboration and is an effective way for students to learn on their own at their own pace.
 It is a great research tool with each student bringing their resources and perspectives on a topic.

 Padlet is a quick and easy way to enable learners to interact with each other.
 Boards are a great way to break a class into smaller study groups, facilitate a class project, or enable further private learning.
 Educators can use it as a form of formative assessment to track students’ understanding of a concept.
 It is well suited for subjects that have creativity or research components.

 7. Drawp Unlimited – Collaborative Brainstorming Tool

-Next on the list of best student collaboration tools we have, Drawp Unlimited that is a student creative collaboration app to create drawings and assignments.
+Next on the list of best student collaboration tools we have, is Drawp Unlimited which is a student creative collaboration app to create drawings and assignments.
 Teachers can create assignments to work on and students can work independently or with a peer to create original drawings.

 Drawp is better suited to younger students who will enjoy the collaborative and free-form drawing aspect.
 Teachers can upload a worksheet or use a premade graphic organizer or even create reports on a variety of topics.
 It can be used to brainstorm digitally and even make collaborative presentations by using pictures to create a slide show.

 8. Edmodo – Student Social Media Collaboration Tool

 Edmodo is a social media-like student collaboration tool that can be used in an educational environment.
 Teachers can create a classroom where students and teachers can post and add comments.
 Teachers can post a discussion question, and students can respond with their comments, or a teacher can start a poll or discussion question, and even assignments can be posted.
 Edmodo contains a searchable repository of lessons that teachers can use.